fakemanoan/fakemanoan.github.io/docs/faq.md

 [ <-- Back](../)
 # FAQ
 ## What Gapps should I use?
-TLDR: ARM64 for the Android version downloaded
+TLDR: ARM64 for the specific Android version

 If you want to stick to LineageOS suggestions, MindTheGapps won't work on our device.
-However, I have created something im dubbing "MindTheGapps Legacy", which will work.
+However, I have created "MindTheGapps Legacy", which will work fine.
 It is a simple mod, and you can download or create your own by following this link [here](../downloads/mindthegapps)

 Other Gapps, like NikGapps and BiTGapps, do not require modification and work as is.

 ## I have echo in phone calls!
-Samsung devices have echoing issues in LineageOS because the noise cancellation does not work properly on Lineage currently.
+Samsung devices have echoing issues in LineageOS because noise cancellation does not work properly on Lineage.

 The problem can be reduced with mixer_paths.xml tweaks, which I have done to the best of my ability.

 ## My banking/other apps aren't working!
 This is likely from your device failing attestation.

-You need to pass SafetyNet/Play Integrity API in order to use some apps.
-Since our devices use SELinux Permissive (and Google shenanigans), we can't pass these checks.
-However, with Magisk modules, you can bypass these checks easily.
+Our device fails Play Integrity API because we are on a permissive SELinux build.
+Among other issues, this causes many apps to see our device as insecure, so they won't run.

+Also, many app creators detect unlocked bootloaders or custom ROMs as insecure.

-Check XDA forums for updated advice about passing SafetyNet/Play Integrity.
+There are ways around this, but it is constantly changing.
+Check XDA forums for updated advice about passing Play Integrity and other app specific issues.

 ## When I download an OTA update, it reboots to recovery and does nothing!
-You need to use my updated TWRP recovery or it will not do anything.
-Previous recoveries built for our devices do not support OTA updates, so will just fail silently.
+Older TWRP recoveries do not support OTA updates, so will fail silently when updating.
+Currently, only my updated TWRP supports OTAs properly.

 You can download my TWRP version [here](../downloads/twrp)